randyawuri/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile: displays the content of /etc/passwd file
 3-twofiles: displays the contents of two files
 4-lastlines: displays the last ten lines of /etc/passwd
 5-firstlines: displays the first ten lines of /etc/passwd file
+6-third_line: displays the thired line of a file